linniethepooh/CV/README.md

 - Attend meet-ups to learn more about technology
 - Train at the boxing gym, run or go to yoga
-- Vist art galleries, attend gigs and music festivals
+- Visit art galleries, attend gigs and music festivals
 - Explore different European cities or experience unfamiliar cultures further afield

 ## Linkedin